Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/entries/a-layer-based-evaluation-of-signed-language-writing-systems/comparative-matrix.md

 - to make the recurring comparative pattern visible quickly
 - to show how the framework behaves across four different problem locations

-Later entries such as Martin (2000) and Meletis and Durscheid (2022) extend the series beyond this core demonstration set.
+Later entries such as Martin (2000) and Meletis and Dürscheid (2022) extend the series beyond this core demonstration set.

 | Dimension | Filhol (2020) | Grushkin (2017) | Thiessen (2011) | Unicode SignWriting |
 | --- | --- | --- | --- | --- |